c4dm/qm-vamp-plugins/README.txt

 License
 =======

-These plugins are provided in binary form only.
+These plugins are provided under the terms of the GNU General Public License.
 You may install and use the plugin binaries without fee for any purpose commercial or non-commercial.
+You may also modify and redistribute the plugins in source or binary form, provided you comply with the terms given by the GNU General Public License.
+See the file COPYING for more details.

-You may redistribute the plugin binaries provided you do so without fee and you retain this README file with your distribution.
-You may not bundle these plugins with a commercial product or distribute them on commercial terms.
-If you wish to arrange commercial licensing terms, please contact the Centre for Digital Music at Queen Mary, University of London.
+If you wish to use these plugins in a proprietary application or product for which the terms of the GPL are not appropriate, please contact the Centre for Digital Music at Queen Mary, University of London for further licensing terms.

-Copyright (c) 2006-2009 Queen Mary, University of London.
-All rights reserved except as described above.
+Copyright (c) 2006-2010 Queen Mary, University of London.

 To Install